Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 Because ``App.GridDialog`` class constructor may have many options, including dynamically-generated ones, it's preferrable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.

-Search for `data-component-options`_ in djk-sample code for the examples of both document ready and button click component binding.
+Search for `data-component-class`_ in djk-sample code for the examples of both document ready and button click component binding.

 plugins.js